yosefrow/scalable-shop/cm-api/README.md

 *When kafka messages are forwarded to mongo, only valid fields are extracted from the message*

-## Considerations

-1. we did not overly generalize controllers (it can only either consume or produce depending on the service)
-2. caching and more unique message lookup scenarios were not part of the design
-3. It might be better to store users in a separate collection with userid and username and then lookup userid or username with whichever we use at the user key
-4. Additionally we can consider a design where we add purchase ids and update a users list of purchase ids, so it isn't needed to find which purchases are associated with a user every time.

 ## Local Development

 ### Docker Environment